wp-plugins/weever-apps-20-mobile-web-apps/readme.txt

 == Description ==

 Weever is a service that turns your WordPress site into a mobile web app for iPhone, Blackberry Touch, Android and iPad.
+Or, use our service to convert the HTML5 web app into a native app for Apple or Android.

 Weever functions and feels like a native iOS, Android, or Blackberry app, except with no App Store barriers!